Nina Gagen-Torn: Great Purge

 From 1964, she devoted herself to the study of The Tale of Igor's Campaign and put forth a number of original hypotheses.

+Research

 Most of her research was in the area of ethnography of the peoples of the Soviet Union, Russian and Bulgarian folklore, and the history of the Russian ethnography.
 She also published short stories and poems.
 Two booklets of her poems were published posthumously.